 The Philosophy of Humor: What Makes Something Funny?

 What makes something funny?
-This essay reviews some theories of what it is for something to
+This essay reviews some theories of what it is for something to be funny.

 Karl Marx’s Theory of History